EndPointCorp/end-point-blog/2016/01/28/postgres-95-three-little-things.html.md

 ```

 In the past, the default was “smart”.
-Which often means your friendly neighborhood DBA would type **“pg_ctl restart -D data”**, then watch the progress dots slowly marching across the screen, until they remembered that the default mode of “smart” is kind of dumb — as long as there is one connected client, the restart will not happen.
+Which often means your friendly neighborhood DBA would type **“pg_ctl restart -D data”**, then watch the progress dots slowly marching across the screen, until they remembered that the default mode of “smart” is kind of dumb—​as long as there is one connected client, the restart will not happen.
 Thus, the DBA had to cancel the command, and rerun it as **“pg_ctl restart -D data -m fast”**.
 Then they would vow to remember to add the -m switch in next time.
 And promptly forget to the next time they did a shutdown or restart. :) Now pg_ctl has a much better default.
 Thanks, Bruce Momjian!

 ### Feature: new “cluster_name” option